voxeltycoon/mods/README.md

 Source code for [**Creating your first script mod**](http://docs.voxeltycoon.xyz/guides/script-mods/creating-your-first-script-mod/) guide, with added example of creating custom notification action.

+## Settings Example mod

+Shows how to implement custom settings for your mod, so the player can tune them before starting a new game.

 ## Infinite Resources mod

 ![](https://github.com/voxeltycoon/mods/blob/master/InfiniteResourcesMod/preview.png?raw=true)